maxwellmattryan/PersonalWebsite/README.md

         - 201

 - /api/blog
-    - **`GET /api/blog/posts`
+    - `GET /api/blog/posts`
-        - Retrieves list of all posts in the database
+        - Retrieves list of all published posts in the database
         - 200
     - **`GET /api/blog/posts/:id`
         - Retrieves a single post corresponding to the `id` path parameter